 1. Individuals and entities suspended, debarred, revoked or otherwise excluded under the SBA or Government-wide debarment regulations are not permitted to conduct business with SBA.
 SBA may require that an Agent supply written evidence of his or her authority to act on behalf of an applicant or lender as a condition of revealing any information about the applicant's or lender's current or prior dealings with the SBA.
-Lenders are responsible for consulting the System for Award Management's (SAM)/Excluded Parties List System (EPLS) or any successor system to determine if an Agent has been debarred, suspended or otherwise excluded by SBA or another federal agency. (www.sam.gov.)
+Lenders are responsible for consulting the System for Award Management's (SAM)/Excluded Parties List System (EPLS) or any successor system to determine if an Agent of the lender, and/or any Agent the lender has recommended or referred to the applicant (regardless of who compensates that Agent), has been debarred, suspended or otherwise excluded by SBA or another federal agency. (www.sam.gov.)